 Can you imagine swimming beside a 12 m (41 feet) long shark while it’s on an eating spree?
 Well, that’s what we did when we swam with the whale sharks in La Paz, Baja California.
 The whale sharks, known locally as the Tiburon Ballenas, are the largest fish in existence and navigate in warm water.
-The gentle beast is no danger to the humans as it feeds on plankton.
+The gentle beast is no danger to humans as it feeds on plankton.
 They congregate in the protected marine area north of La Paz, where diving is forbidden.

 Our morning boat trip started around 9 am from La Paz marina, where we boarded a small 16-passenger boat.
-That day, we were a small group of 10 including our captain Luis and guide Alessandro.
+That day, we were a small group of 10, including our captain Luis and guide Alessandro.
 We were eagerly scanning the ocean as we went, trying to find the sharks.
-The giant fish can be tricky to spot as they don’t breach like true whales do.
-They can only be spotted when the dorsal fins rise over the ocean when they feed.
+The giant fish can be tricky to spot as they don’t breach as true whales do.
+They can only be detected when the dorsal fins rise over the ocean when they feed.
 Because the weather had been stormy and windy, the sea was rough with 3-feet / 1-meter waves, making it even harder to see the animals.
 After a bumpy 20 min ride from the pier, we reached the protected area and found other boats already in place.
 A good sign that the whale sharks were present.

-A maximum of 6 boats per site area and 8 divers per dive are allowed though most tour operators ignored these.
+A maximum of 6 boats per site area and eight divers per dive are allowed though most tour operators ignored these.
 Our boat didn’t head directly to the boat cluster but instead looked for other sharks, which I liked.

 Finding the Whale Sharks